signalfx/integrations/azure-functions/README.md

 ### DESCRIPTION

-SignalFx enables you to monitor the health and performance of your invidvidual Azure Functions via metrics on total invocations, errors, and durations.
-In addition, you can easily send custom application or business metrics from within your Azure Functions.
+SignalFx enables you to monitor the health and performance of your individual Azure Functions through metrics for total invocations, errors, and durations.
+In addition, you can also send custom application or business metrics from within your Azure Functions.

 - If you have enabled the SignalFx Azure integration and are syncing Azure Monitor metrics, <a target="_blank" href="https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftwebsites-functions">those metrics</a> will automatically be available to view.